What are Affiliated Companies?

 In relation to affiliated companies being a good investment, it’s possible that there can be synergies between the affiliated companies as well.
 When two companies have synergies, it’s possible that 1 + 1 = 3.

-It means that each of the affiliated companies combined can have more value together than the sum of their parts.
+This means that each of the affiliated companies combined can have more value together than the sum of their parts.
 If they possess complementary businesses and resources, both can benefit from each other.

 6. Control the supply chain

 By gaining influence and acquiring a stake in Company B, Company A can insulate itself more from a rise in supply costs.
-It can provide Company A with a competitive advantage that has more value than the funds used to purchase a minority shareholding in Company B.
+This can provide Company A with a competitive advantage that has more value than the funds used to purchase a minority shareholding in Company B.

 7. Save on taxes